narwhalsilent/tp/docs/UserGuide.md

 :bulb: **Tip:**
 A person can have any number of tags (including 0)

+Parameters Restrictions:
+* The name must be at least 1 character long and is case-sensitive.
+* The phone number must only contain numbers.
+* The email must be in the format `local-part@domain`.

 Expected Behaviour:
 * A success message in the form of "New person added: [person details]" will be shown.
 * The person will be added to the address book and will be shown in the person list.